miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Applies the Rectified Linear Unit function element-wise.
+   Applies a Rectified Linear Unit function.

-   In the context of pyTAGI, which handles distributions, this layer processes an input Gaussian distribution and outputs a rectified Gaussian distribution.
+   This layer processes an input Gaussian distribution and outputs a rectified Gaussian distribution.
+This activation function relies on a first-order Taylor series approximation that locally linearizes the activation at the input expected value.

    .. math::
        \text{ReLU}(x) = (x)^+ = \max(0, x)